 The compounds in cannabis flowers interact with the body’s endocannabinoid system (ECS), though in different ways.
 The ECS regulates pain, inflammation, immune response, temperature, and more.
 While most cannabis causes a high, hemp-derived CBD does not.
 Though technically speaking, CBD is psychoactive.
 This means that it interacts with the brain and nervous system.
 Because CBD is not intoxicating, it is a great option for people wishing to reap the health benefits of cannabis without experiencing an altered state.

 There are countless products and claims to sort through in the new and under-regulated CBD market.
 For instance, the term “hemp oil” could mean true CBD oil, or it could mean hemp seed oil, which is a culinary ingredient with no CBD content.
-Another confusing term is the word “cannabis”, which refers to both adult-use cannabis (also known as marijuana) and hemp. (learn more about the difference between hemp oil and CBD oil in our blog here.)
+Another confusing term is the word “cannabis”, which refers to both adult-use cannabis (also known as marijuana) and hemp.
+Learn more about the difference between hemp oil and CBD oil.

 Oils extracted from adult-use cannabis can only be legally obtained at a licensed dispensary due to their mind-altering effects.
 In contrast, hemp-derived oils are defined as having less than 0.3% THC and are widely accessible in stores and online.